2003 Italy blackout: Effects

-The night of 27 September 2003 is the night of the annual overnight Nuit Blanche in Rome, Thus, many people were on the streets and all public transportation were still operating at the time of the blackout (at about 3:00 on 28 September 2003) despite the fact that it was very late at night.
-The blackout caused the carnival to end early.
+The night of 27 September 2003 was the first Nuit Blanche in Rome.
+Thus, many people were on the streets and all public transportation were still operating at the time of the blackout (at about 3:00 on 28 September 2003) despite the fact that it was very late at night.
+Although the festival had already slowed due to heavy rains, the blackout marked its definitive end.

 Several hundred people were trapped in metro trains.
-Coupled with heavy rain at the time, many people spent the night sleeping in train stations and on streets in Rome.
+Throughout Italy, 110 trains were cancelled, stranding 30,000 people, although flights proceeded as normal.
+Many people spent the night sleeping in train stations and on streets in Rome.